flyingturtle13/PowerBI-Navisworks_Forge_Data_Viewer/README.md

 # Power BI Building Model - Navisworks + Forge Viewer Integration
-The ultimate goal of these tools and workflow is to improve MEP BIM coordination communication and federated model access with project teams.
-The Navisworks add-in allows the user to select which discipline/system properties (per hierarchy level) is exported to an Excel spreadsheet for data interoperability.
-The properties available to export are the same available in the "Properties" window.
-The primary purpose is to send the system properties to Forge model viewer to create a 3D model metrics dashbaord to permit users to access system data, quantities, and statuses.
-This workflow requires Autodesk Navisworks (Manage, Simulate, Freedom) 2019, Navisworks API to access model data for exporting and Forge model viewer.
-However, this respository focuses on the Navisworks API and add-in only.
+This examples explores a BIM workflow that allows project stakeholders to easily access and visualize BIM data and produce custom metrics.
+This workflow uses Power BI as the interface to integrate the Navisworks model and Autodesk Forge.
+Using Power BI as the interface enables teams to leverage Power BI tools to enhance communication by developing custom visual metrics.
+A custom Navisworks plug-in is used to export system model properties using the GUID as the primary key to connect to the model in Forge.
 </br></br>
-**Note:** This add-in application is part of the VDC Add-Ins suite of tools and currently includes Clash Data Exporter (only works with Navisworks Manage).
-For more information about the Clash Data Exporter tool see [Navisworks-Clash Data Exporter](https://github.com/flyingturtle13/Navis-Clash_Data_Exporter.git) here.
+**Video Sample:** [Youtube-Visualizing BIM Data: Navisworks Model and Autodesk Forge Integration in Power BI] (https://youtu.be/Zm2XYszXDX8)
+</br></br>
+**Note:**
+  * This custom pbiviz builds on original code provided by xiaodongliang.
+Learn more about Powr BI Forge Viewer Report [here] (https://github.com/xiaodongliang/forgeviewer_embed_in_powerbi_report.git).
+  * Power BI template also requires exported tables from Navisworks using the System Properties Exporter add-in.
+Learn more about System Properties Exporter [here] (https://github.com/flyingturtle13/Navis-SystemPropertyExporter.git).

 ## Getting Started
 Environment setup regarding application development logistics.

 * IDE:
-  * Visual Studio 2019
+  * Visual Studio Code

 * Framework:
-  * .NET Framework 4.7.2
+  * Autodesk Forge v7.10.0

 * Language:
-  * C#
+  * Node.js

 * Output Type:
-  * Dynamic-link Library (DLL)
+  * Custom Power BI Visual (pbiviz)
+  * Excel File (xlsx) - import as table into Power BI project to be used with associated custom pbiviz
+  * Power BI Template (pbix)

-* Additional Library Packages Implemented: </br>
+* Additional Packages & Modules Implemented: </br>
+  * forgepowerbiview </br>
+    - forge-viewer
+    - jquery
+    - powerbi-visuals-utils-dataviewutils
-  * Navisworks API </br>
+  * forge-model-properties-excel </br>
+    - autodesk.forge.designautomation
+    - body-parser
+    - cookie-session
+    - exceljs
-    - Autodesk.Navisworks.Api
+    - express
-    - Autodesk.Navisworks.Automation
+    - forge-apis
-    - Autodesk.Navisworks.Clash
+    - form-data
-    - navisworks.gui.roamer
+    - multer
-    - AdWindows
+    - socket.io
-  * Microsoft.Office.Interop.Excel

-## Application Development
+## Application Development (To Update)
 Application features and specs for Navisworks Manage add-in

 * Software Required